linode/docs/docs/guides/security/authentication/secure-instance-with-fido2-key/index.md

     The `Host` keyword is used to identify the hosts while the inner `IdentityAgent` line tells the system which SSH agent should be used for those hosts.
 In this default configuration, the akr (Krypton) SSH agent is used for *all new connections.*

 1. Adjust the `Host` parameter.
-Replace the asterisks (`*`) with the specific host names or IP addresses of the systems you'd like to login using akr and Akamai MFA (delimited by a space character).
+Replace the asterisks (`*`) with the specific host names or IP addresses of the systems you'd like to log in to using akr and Akamai MFA (delimited by a space character).